Characterization of Circular-arc Graphs: III. Chordal Graphs: McConnell flipping

-\begin{definition}[Collateral edge] An edge of~$G^s$ is \emph{collateral} if it is an egde of~$G$ and at least one of its ends is in $N_{G}[s]$. \end{definition} Note that no edge among~$V(G)\setminus N_{G}[s]$ is collateral.
+When~$G$ is connected, a forbidden configuration never involves all the vertices in~$V(G)\setminus\{s\}$.
+For example, the subgraph of~$G$ induced by the four vertices in Figure~\ref{fig:claw-simplified} is also a claw, hence a circular-arc graph.
+As a matter of fact, any graph on four vertices is a circular-arc graph.
+The main challenge is to take into account the invisible vertices in the forbidden configurations.\footnote{This footnote is intended for the readers who are familiar with~\cite{cao-24-split-cag}, and can be safely skipped otherwise.
+Although the task here is similar to the previous work~\cite{cao-24-split-cag}, the situation is far more complicated.
+Recall that the previous work was concerned with a split graph~$G$ with a unique split partition~$K\uplus I$.
+First, the general strategy in~\cite{cao-24-split-cag} is to use the fact that~$K\setminus N[s]$ is a clique in both~$G$ and~$G^{N[s]}$.
+Since no forbidden configuration contains a clique on five vertices, we can enumerate all possible constitutions of each forbidden configuration in~\cite{cao-24-split-cag}.
+In the present paper, we cannot bound the size of~$N(s)$ or~$V(G)\setminus N[s]$ in a forbidden configuration.
+In a hole of length~$\ell$ in~$G^{N[s]}$, for example, there are~$2^{\ell} - 1$ possible constitutions (the only exception is when the hole does not have any vertex from~$N_{G}(s)$).
+Second, while only edges \textit{among}~$N[s]$ need witnesses in~\cite{cao-24-split-cag}, all edges \textit{incident to}~$N[s]$ do in the present paper.
+To make it worse, witnesses in the present paper are not necessarily simplicial vertices of~$G$, and the connections between witnesses and the forbidden configuration and among witnesses themselves demand an extensive case analysis.
+The witnesses of edges between~$N_G(s)$ and~$V(G)\setminus N_G[s]$ are especially troublesome.
+The main challenge of the present paper is to decrease the number of cases by reductions. } \begin{definition}[Collateral edge] An edge of~$G^s$ is \emph{collateral} if it is an egde of~$G$ and at least one of its ends is in~$N_{G}[s]$. \end{definition} Note that no edge among~$V(G)\setminus N_{G}[s]$ is collateral.
 If one end~$v$ of an edge is in~$N_{G}[s]$, then the edge is not collateral if and only if the other end is adjacent to neither~$s$ nor~$v$ in~$G$.
 Let~$v_{1} v_{2}$ be a collateral edge.
-By construction there must be a vertex adjacent to neither of them when~$v_{1}, v_{2}\in N_{G}[s]$, or a vertex in~$N_{G}[v_{2}]\setminus N_{G}[v_{1}]$ when only~$v_{1}$ is in~$N_{G}[s]$.
-In other words, there is always a vertex~$w\in V(G)\setminus N_G[s]$ such that $w v_{i} \in E(G), i = 1, 2$, if and only if $v_{i}\not\in N_G[s]$.
-The vertex $w$ can be viewed as a ``witness'' of this edge.
-We can generalize the concept of witnesses to any clique~$K$ of~$G^{s}$. \begin{definition}[Witness] Let $K$ be a clique of~$G^{s}$.
-A vertex~$w\in V(G)\setminus N_{G}[s]$ is a \emph{witness} of~$K$ (in~$G^{s}$) if $N_{G}[w]\cap K$ and~$N_{G}[s]\cap K$ partition $K$.
-When $K$ comprises the two ends of an edge of~$G^{s}$, we say that $w$ is a witness of the edge (in~$G^{s}$).
-The clique or edge is then \emph{witnessed by~$w$} (in~$G^{s}$). \end{definition} When the graph~$G^{s}$ is clear from context, we usually omit its reference.
-Let~$w$ be a witness of a clique~$K$.
+By construction there must be a vertex adjacent to neither of them when~$v_{1}, v_{2}\in N_{G}(s)$, or a vertex in~$N_{G}(v_{2})\setminus N_{G}[v_{1}]$ when only~$v_{1}$ is in~$N_{G}(s)$.
+In other words, there is always a vertex~$w\in V(G)\setminus N_G[s]$ such that~$w v_{i} \in E(G), i = 1, 2$, if and only if~$v_{i}\not\in N_G(s)$.
+The vertex~$w$ can be viewed as a ``witness'' of this edge.
+We can generalize the concept of witnesses to any clique~$K$ of~$G^{s}$. \begin{definition}[Witness] Let~$K$ be a clique of~$G^{s}$.
+A vertex~$w\in V(G)\setminus N_{G}[s]$ is a \emph{witness} of~$K$ (in~$G^{s}$) if~$N_{G}[w]\cap K$ and~$N_{G}[s]\cap K$ partition~$K$.
+When~$K$ comprises the two ends of an edge of~$G^{s}$, we say that~$w$ is a witness of the edge (in~$G^{s}$).
+The clique or edge is then \emph{witnessed by~$w$} (in~$G^{s}$). \end{definition} Let~$w$ be a witness of a clique~$K$.
 By definition, no edge between~$w$ and~$K$ is collateral.
-We remark that the witness of a clique can be from this clique.
-Indeed, if~$w\not\in K$, then~$w$ is a witness of~$K\cup \{w\}$, which is a clique of~$G^{s}$ by construction.
+We remark that a witness of a clique can be from this clique.
+Indeed, if~$w\not\in K$, then~$w$ is a witness of~$K\cup \{w\}$, which is a clique of~$G^{s}$ by the definition above.
 Another remark is that every collateral edge needs a witness, but a witnessed edge may or may not be collateral.
-Table~\ref{tbl:inhomogeneous-triangles} lists some simple examples (note that the meaning of lines are different from forbidden configurations in~Figure~\ref{fig:forbidden-configurations}).
+Table~\ref{tbl:inhomogeneous-triangles} lists some simple examples.